osposweb/osposweb.github.io/Installing-on-Raspberry-PI---Orange-PI-(Headless-OSPOS).md

 # Alternatives

 Although Apache and MySQL are popular choices, on Raspberry PI alternatives could be considered like Nginx + PHP-FPM + MariaDB on Arch Linux.
-Here an article that explains how to install that LAMP stack: https://freevps.us/thread-12733.html If you succeed in this alternative installation please let us know the full instructions that we update this wiki page.
+Here an article that explains how to install that LEMP stack: https://freevps.us/thread-12733.html If you succeed in this alternative installation please let us know the full instructions that we update this wiki page.